 about the New Play Festival

-The bnpf is the culmination of new play development that began in September with readings of the first drafts of the plays that are premiered in April.
-Early December, each play had a weeklong workshop.
+BNPF is the culmination of new play development that began in September with readings of the first drafts of the plays that are premiered in April.
+In early December, each play had a weeklong workshop.
 Our MFA actors, directors, stage managers, and designers who make up the companies for each production also participate in the readings and workshops.
-La Jolla Playhouse Associate Producer Shirley Fishman and the Playhouse’s Literary Manager Adam Greenfield serve as dramaturges to the five productions.
+La Jolla Playhouse Associate Producer Shirley Fishman and the Playhouse’s Literary Manager Gabriel Greene serve as dramaturges to the four productions.

-BNPF is performed in three theatres over two weeks in late April.
-The second weekend, our Guest Weekend is a three-day event attended by a dozen theatre professionals from across the country including artistic directors, literary managers, agents, and playwrights.
-These Guests see all the plays, participate in small seminars and sit on a panel in a discussion open to the public.
+BNPF is performed in three theatres over two weeks in late April, including the gala Guest Weekend, a three-day event attended by a dozen theatre professionals from across the United States including artistic directors, literary managers, agents, and playwrights.
+Most guests participate in small seminars as well as seeing all productions.

 The 2012 Baldwin New Play Festival is made possible by Ken and Ginger Baldwin, whose generous support helped to establish the festival in 1999 and sustain it for more than a decade.
 Today, the festival is one of Southern California’s premiere showcases of emerging theatre talent.
 Yet, additional private support from our friends is critical to ensure that the Baldwin New Play Festival continues as a tradition for our campus and our community.
 To learn how you can make a difference, visit http://theatre.ucsd.edu/giveNow.html.